phpearth/docs/articles/regex/index.md

 ## Common regex usage in JavaScript

-In JavaScript regular expressions looks pretty much the same as in PHP.
+For comparison, regular expressions in JavaScript look pretty much the same as in PHP.

 ### Matching